-"Is erectile disfunction common in men over 40?
+"Is erectile disfunction common in men over 40?"

 Hello.
 I am a 42 year old male with erectile disfunction.
 I guess these things happen as we get older, but is it common?
 How can I treat it?

 Any sort of compromise of the blood supply to the blood vessels necessary for you to have an erection can be involved in erectile dysfunction.
 Given that the blood vessels of your genitalia are smaller than they are to parts of your heart, they can serve as early warning signs that you might have compromised blood vessels to other body parts.
 For this reason, as well as you overall well being in other areas, you should discuss your erectile dysfunction with your doctor.
 Poor control of other chronic medical conditions, such as diabetes, can also put you at risk for erectile dysfunction, and you should speak with your primary care doctor openly about any other symptoms that you might be having.
 There are, fortunately, many therapies including medications available for helping most causes of erectile dysfunction.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.